Nearsoft/jobs/readme.md

 * Strong Rails knowledge, a good understanding of reliable design for big Rails projects
 * Confident with SQL (PostgreSQL in particular)
 * Clean code with an understanding of code smells and refactoring
-* Test-driven development - “Test Obsessed”
+* Test-driven development - "Test Obsessed"
-* Understanding of front-end development (HTML/HAML/SASS/JS).
-However, no knowledge of frameworks required.
+* Understanding of Front-end development (HTML/Haml/Sass/JavaScript).
+However, no knowledge of frameworks required
 * Experience of delivering large development projects
 * Tangible contribution to the open-source community or trackable record of public talks